 Collecting the data you need and analyzing it effectively can be a huge challenge.
-It is therefore important to know how to focus on the right metrics to drive conversion and revenue.
-Your marketing decisions are driven by data to various extents.
-Look at the three categories bellow:
+It is therefore important to know how to focus on the metrics that can help drive conversion and revenue.
+Many marketing decisions are driven by data to some extent, but people approach marketing in a variety of ways.
+Look at the three categories below:

 - Intuitive — Your marketing decisions aren’t data-based; intuition drives them.